Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 For the defending champion, there was a bronze duel against Germany, which had previously failed due to Sweden.
 Things happened again, Holdner beat Emma Escher, but then Simonet and Rust lost to Stefan Lewitz and Andrea Felser in the Blue Tour.

-The only thing that bites him is a head shake, as the 23-year-old was faster than opponent and parallel specialist Alexander Schmid, but this time he lost 13 parts of a cent.
+And the only thing that nibbled on was a head shake, the 23-year-old was faster than opponent and parallel specialist Alexander Schmid, but this time he lost 13 parts of a hundred.

 Switzerland should settle for fourth place.
 Especially for a disappointed Holdner, she won’t be taking a medal at the World Cup at the moment, but she still has chances in the giant slalom on Thursday and the slalom on Saturday.